The Wham of that Memphis Man

-The album also included several Mack vocals, done primarily in the country-esque blues/gospel style for which Mack became well-known.
-Regarding the vocals on this album, music critic Bill Millar said: "For consistency and depth of feeling — the best blue-eyed soul is defined by Lonnie Mack's ballads and virtually everything the Righteous Brothers recorded...Lonnie Mack wailed a soul ballad as gutsily as any black gospel singer.
+The album also included several Mack vocals, done primarily in the country-esque blues/gospel style for which he became well known.
+Regarding the vocals on this album, music critic Bill Millar said: "For consistency and depth of feeling – the best blue-eyed soul is defined by Lonnie Mack's ballads and virtually everything the Righteous Brothers recorded...Lonnie Mack wailed a soul ballad as gutsily as any black gospel singer.
 The anguished inflections which stamped his best songs had a directness which would have been wholly embarrassing in the hands of almost any other white vocalist."

 The album has been re-released at least ten times, most recently on the Ace label in 2016.